Queen of Apostles Catholic School

 FURTHER HEALTH AND SAFETY MEASURES

-- Temperature screenings will take place before recess for all students.
-Students who exhibit COVID-19 symptoms or a fever will be sent home, and parents would be required to pick up their child(ren) within an hour.
-Accurate and updated emergency contact information will be vital.
+- Temperature screenings take place before recess for all students.
+Students who exhibit COVID-19 symptoms or a fever will be sent home, and parents are required to pick up their child(ren) within an hour.
+Accurate and updated emergency contact information is vital.
 Identified ill students, faculty, or staff members will be sent to the designated isolation room to be assessed by the school nurse or trained staff.
-If there is a possibility of COVID-19 and /or an infectious disease, the student will be supervised by the school nurse or trained staff in the isolation room wearing a mask until he/she is picked up.
+If there is a possibility of COVID-19 and /or an infectious disease, the student is supervised by the school nurse or trained staff in the isolation room wearing a mask until he/she is picked up.
 A parent/guardian is required to arrive within one hour of being contacted.
-During that time the student will be excluded from school in accordance with Virginia Department of Health regulations.
-After an individual has utilized the isolation room, the room will be sanitized to ensure the safety of future students.
-All CDC Interim Guidance for Schools guidelines will be followed for the sanitation of the isolation room.
+During that time the student is excluded from school in accordance with Virginia Department of Health regulations.
+After an individual has utilized the isolation room, the room is sanitized to ensure the safety of future students.
+All CDC Interim Guidance for Schools guidelines are followed for the sanitation of the isolation room.

 - If an employee is not severely ill, but medical care seems necessary, the employee’s emergency contact is notified so that arrangements can be made for care and transportation to a healthcare facility OTHER THAN a hospital emergency room.
 The healthcare facility is contacted in advance of arrival and informed that the employee might have COVID-19.
 If immediate medical care does not appear necessary, the ill employee is sent home to self-isolate and directed to contact his/her medical provider for guidance.
 If necessary, transportation home will be arranged with the employee’s emergency contact.
 If other transportation is required, the transporter is advised in advance of arrival that the person may have COVID-19.